microsoft/security-devops-samples/ci-cd-integrations/README.md

 * Authenticates with Microsoft Defender for Cloud
 * Installs the latest Microsoft and 3rd party security tools
 * Normalized processing of results into the SARIF format
-* Uploads results to Microsoft Defender for CLoud
+* Uploads results to Microsoft Defender for Cloud

 ## Required enviornment variables for all Pipelines